albar965/littlenavmap-manual/en/COORDINATES.md

 The input field shows a message below which indicates if the coordinates were recognized and shows the translated coordinates in the preset format as chosen in dialog `Options` on tab `Units`.
 A red message is shown in case of error.

-Check the displayed translated coordinate if you input was parsed correctly.
+Check the displayed translated coordinates to verify that your input was parsed correctly.

 ![Edit Flight Plan Position](../images/edit_flightplan_waypoint_tooltip.jpg "Edit Flight Plan Position")

-_**Picture above:** Editing a user defined flight plan position.
+_**Picture above:** Editing a user-defined flight plan position.
 Tooltip gives a quick help on coordinate formats._

 ### General